-Bosnia and Herzegovina: TPP Tuzla project might get EnC sanctions30.
-October 2020. / SEE Energy News
+Bosnia and Herzegovina: TPP Tuzla project might get EnC sanctions, SEE Energy News

 The continuation of the online public debate, which started on 9 October, is scheduled for 6 November before the Energy Community Advisory Committee, where the investor – state-owned power utility EPBiH will be represented by law firm, contracted for more than 200,000 euros.